danmackinlay/mnmotebook/README.rst

 each of which has been released into the public domain.

-The adapted mnmotebook theme is copyright 2015 Daniel MacKinlay, and released under the MIT licence.
+The adapted mnmotebook theme is copyright 2015 Daniel MacKinlay, and released under the GPL licence.

 Settings
 ~~~~~~~~